pytorch/serve/docs/configuration.md

 cors_allowed_headers=X-Custom-Header
 ```

-### Restrict backend worker to access environment variable
+### Restrict backend worker to access environment variables

 Environment variables might contain sensitive information, like AWS credentials.
 Backend workers execute an arbitrary model's custom code,
 which might expose a security risk.
 TorchServe provides a `blacklist_env_vars` property that allows you to restrict which environment variables can be accessed by backend workers.

-* `blacklist_env_vars`: a regular expression to filter out environment variable names. default: all environment variables are visible to backend workers.
+* `blacklist_env_vars`: a regular expression to filter out environment variable names.
+Default: all environment variables are visible to backend workers.

 ### Limit GPU usage

 By default, TorchServe uses all available GPUs for inference.
 Use `number_of_gpu` to limit the usage of GPUs.

-* `number_of_gpu`: Maximum number of GPUs that TorchServe can use for inference. default: all available GPUs in system.
+* `number_of_gpu`: Maximum number of GPUs that TorchServe can use for inference.
+Default: all available GPUs in system.

 ### Other properties

 Most of the following properties are designed for performance tuning.
 Adjusting these numbers will impact scalability and throughput.

 * `enable_envvars_config`: Enable configuring TorchServe through environment variables.
-When this option is set to "true", all the static configurations of TorchServe can come through environment variables as well. default: false
+When this option is set to "true", all the static configurations of TorchServe can come through environment variables as well.
+Default: false
-* `number_of_netty_threads`: number frontend netty thread, default: number of logical processors available to the JVM.
+* `number_of_netty_threads`: number frontend netty thread.
+Default: number of logical processors available to the JVM.
-* `netty_client_threads`: number of backend netty thread, default: number of logical processors available to the JVM.
+* `netty_client_threads`: number of backend netty thread.
+Default: number of logical processors available to the JVM.
-* `default_workers_per_model`: number of workers to create for each model that loaded at startup time, default: available GPUs in system or number of logical processors available to the JVM.
+* `default_workers_per_model`: number of workers to create for each model that loaded at startup time.
+Default: available GPUs in system or number of logical processors available to the JVM.
-* `job_queue_size`: number inference jobs that frontend will queue before backend can serve, default 100.
+* `job_queue_size`: number inference jobs that frontend will queue before backend can serve.
+Default: 100.
-* `async_logging`: enable asynchronous logging for higher throughput, log output may be delayed if this is enabled, default: false.
+* `async_logging`: enable asynchronous logging for higher throughput, log output may be delayed if this is enabled.
+Default: false.
-* `default_response_timeout`: Timeout, in seconds, used for model's backend workers before they are deemed unresponsive and rebooted. default: 120 seconds.
+* `default_response_timeout`: Timeout, in seconds, used for model's backend workers before they are deemed unresponsive and rebooted.
+Default: 120 seconds.
-* `unregister_model_timeout`: Timeout, in seconds, used when handling an unregister model request when cleaning a process before it is deemed unresponsive and an error response is sent. default: 120 seconds.
+* `unregister_model_timeout`: Timeout, in seconds, used when handling an unregister model request when cleaning a process before it is deemed unresponsive and an error response is sent.
+Default: 120 seconds.
 * `decode_input_request`: Configuration to let backend workers to decode requests, when the content type is known.
 If this is set to "true", backend workers do "Bytearray to JSON object" conversion when the content type is "application/json" and
-the backend workers convert "Bytearray to utf-8 string" when the Content-Type of the request is set to "text*". default: true
+the backend workers convert "Bytearray to utf-8 string" when the Content-Type of the request is set to "text*".
+Default: true